yanbinc2/ME_codes/README.md

 Function: the Python code for merging and expanding seed regions.

-Inputs: the files specified by the paths are the input data.
-The input files are demonstrated for the instructional guidance.
-Users may input their own files based on their applications.
+Inputs: the input files are specified in the begining of the source code, as shown as follows.

-    PATH4='../../phase3/data/ResNet18_PlantDisease_45K_Spec200.csv'  --> the data file to specify the entire region index.
+    PATH4='../../phase3/data/ResNet18_PlantDisease_45K_Spec200_sampling.csv'  --> the data file to specify the entire region index.

     PATH5='../../phase3/data/embedded_data.pickle'  --> the true labels for the accuracy evaluation.